The decision to have a paternity

 destroyed.

-period of one year after testing is complete after which time it is destroyed
+for a period of 1 year after testing is complete after which time

-in compliance with the UK's Data Protection Act 1998.
+it is destroyed in compliance with the Data Protection Act 1998.

 As directed by Data Protection laws your information will not be